 So read on I think you will enjoy exploring this traditional dessert from a fresh perspective.

-'Luqam Al Qadi' لقم القاضي is the classical Arabic name for a dessert made with deep-fried leavened pastry that is then fried, and sweetened.
+‘Luqam Al Qadi‘ لقم القاضي is the classical Arabic name for a dessert made with leavened pastry that is deep fried, and then sweetened.

 In modern spoken Arabic this dessert is also known as Awwameh عوامة in Palestine and parts of Jordan (literal translation: that which floats), Lomet il Adi لؤمة الآضي in Lebanon, Syria and other parts of Jordan (literal translation: the bite of the judge) , as well as Lgeimat لقيمات in the Gulf Region (literal translation: small bites).

-It is worth mentioning here that the Arabic word Luqam لقم means nibbles or small bites and Al Qadi القاضي means the judge (as well as the term being used in reference to court).
+It is worth mentioning here that the Arabic word Luqam لقم means nibbles or small bites and Al Qadi القاضي means the judge (a term also commonly used in reference to court).
 It is commonly known that this dessert took this name because it was originally a delicacy created for the courts before being mainstreamed.

 Continue reading this is interesting…

-*(Qater is Arabic style sugar syrup, find the Qater recipe here)
+*(Qater is Arabic cuisine’s sugar syrup, find the Qater recipe here)

 I was reading through Culinary Historian Cathy Kaufman’s writings and have come across such an interesting piece “Beignets and Luqam: Thoughts from Kathy Kufman” in which she explores the origin of the French Beignets and traces them as being the base of the National ‘doughnuts’ of New Orleans – now known as the New Orleans Mardi Gras Beignets.
 She then moves on to spotting the connection between beignets and the Spanish “buñuelos” and finally tracing the pastries back to Medieval Islamic food (specifically to Luqam Al Qadi).
 What an interesting proposition that reflects on how food moves around the world, and how it evolves through history!